sai-aneesh/3D-Scene-Reconstruction/README.md

 ## About The Project
-The project was conducted from February to March 2023 and focused on applying SfM and NeRF techniques on a dataset of five images of a glass building.
+The project focused on applying SfM and NeRF techniques on a dataset of five images of a glass building.
 The primary goals of the project were:

 Implement feature matching, epipolar geometry, RANSAC, visibility matrix, and bundle adjustment techniques for SfM.
 Develop a data loader, parser, network, and loss function for NeRF.